luxacreative/starship/README.md

 # starship
-A simple 90s arcade game about starship shooting aliens in space
+A simple 90s arcade game about starship shooting aliens in space made in Python using Pygame